How can you get the most out of a digital camera?

 You've learnt how to transfer your photos to a computer, how to edit your photos to get them just how you want them, how to share them with your friends and family and that you can get your photos printed.

-Up next, if you have registered and are logged into the Be Connected website, you'll now be able to take a short quiz to finish this course.
+Up next, if you have registered and are logged into the Be Connected website, you'll now be able to take a short quiz to finish the Using a digital camera course.
 If you're not registered, you are now at the end of the course.